 I have never had a book, story or poem rejected that was not later published.
 If you know what you are doing, eventually you will run into an editor who knows what he/she is doing.
 It may take years, but never give up.

-Have you read Nevernight, or do you need more convincing?
+Have you read The First Five Pages?
 Get some cookies, drop me a comment and let’s get this book club going!

 For all other book reviews, please take a look here.